What makes us special

 Learning and teaching in an innovative environment

-Around 21,000 members of staff conduct research and work at 40 locations in Germany, as well as in Rome, Florence, Nijmegen and Florida.
+Around 24,000 members of staff conduct research and work at 40 locations in Germany, as well as in Rome, Florence, Nijmegen and Florida.
 Indeed, Max Planck Institutes are looked on as innovative and internationally active employers.
-We even have it in black and white: In spring 2014, natural science students in Germany once again positioned the Max Planck Society right at the top of the list of the most attractive employers within the framework of the Universum Student Surveys.
+We even have it in black and white: Natural science students in Germany once again positioned the Max Planck Society right at the top of the list of the most attractive employers within the framework of the Universum Student Surveys.
 In the categories “Engineering” and “IT” the society also ranked among the first of the 100 best employers.

 A scientific hotbed